-The end-to-end validation approach adopted in this document consists in: (a) an assessment of the quality of GOME-2 DOAS analysis results, by confrontation of GDP 4.8 and GDP 4.
-7 retrievals performed respectively on GOME-2A and GOME-2B spectra, both on an orbit-to-orbit base and time-series comparisons (b) an assessment of the geophysical validity of stratospheric column measurements by comparison with stratospheric column measurements provided by zenith-sky DOAS UV-visible spectrometers affiliated with the Network for the Detection of Atmospheric Composition Change (NDACC); (c) an assessment of the validity of the GOME-2 tropospheric NO2 column data, with respect to MAX-DOAS observations performed by BIRA-IASB and by external parteners (up to 20 stations), and (d) an assessment of the validity ot the GOME-2 total NO2 column data by comparisons with around 20 direct-sun stations from the Pandora NASA network and a few scientific instruments.
+The end-to-end validation approach adopted in this document consists in: (a) an assessment of the quality of GOME-2 DOAS analysis results, by confrontation of GDP 4.8 and GDP 4.7 retrievals performed respectively on GOME-2A and GOME-2B spectra, both on an orbit-to-orbit base and time-series comparisons (b) an assessment of the geophysical validity of stratospheric column measurements by comparison with stratospheric column measurements provided by zenith-sky DOAS UV-visible spectrometers affiliated with the Network for the Detection of Atmospheric Composition Change (NDACC); (c) an assessment of the validity of the GOME-2 tropospheric NO2 column data, with respect to MAX-DOAS observations performed by BIRA-IASB and by external parteners (up to 20 stations), and (d) an assessment of the validity of the GOME-2 total NO2 column data by comparisons with around 20 direct-sun stations from the Pandora NASA network and a few scientific instruments.
+These assessments of the level-2 GOME-2 NO2 product are provided in Sections C-E.